 This nature trail meanders from the north end of Castle Rock down through the south end of town.
 It follows the East Plum Creek River.

-I’m Ann, a dog lover and friend of Cherished Companions Veterinary Clinic.
+I’m Ann, a dog lover and a team member at Cherished Companions Animal Clinic.
 Here’s what it was like to take my dog, Molly, on this Castle Rock trail in the fall.

 First, the basics on the East Plum Creek Trail

 - It’s an easy, flat trail.

 - At this time, the trail runs close to six miles from one end to the other.
 It starts up by Castle Rock Middle School and runs down to South Perry Street (southwest of the Douglas County Fairgrounds).

 Of course, you can make it as short as you want!

 My dog and I explored the northern half of the trail, which we enjoyed.

 Based on the trail map, the southern half looks like it runs close to I-25, so we skipped that part.